Corphon/SceneIntruderMCP/docs/frontend_dev.md

 # Frontend Developer Guide

 This document walks through the practical steps for working on the SceneIntruderMCP frontend (Vite + React).
-It covers prerequisites, project setup, live development, quality gates, and production build expectations so every contributor follows the same workflow.
+As of v2.0.0, the frontend spans Home/scenes, comics v2, Settings (LLM + Vision), and the New Script workspace.
+This guide covers prerequisites, project setup, live development, quality gates, and production build expectations so every contributor follows the same workflow.

 ## Tech Stack Snapshot